Join the Section

-- Social events – The Section hosts several receptions during the year, including a reception at the annual meeting of The Florida Bar.
+- Social events – The Section hosts several receptions during the year, including a reception at the Annual Florida Bar Convention.

 Membership in the Section is open to any member of The Florida Bar in good standing.
 Additionally, law school faculty, authorized house council, and Florida law school students may join as affiliate members of the Section.